 WRONG!
 Millennials are known for prioritising experiences over ownership, spending their money with companies such as Airbnb, Uber and Deliveroo, but research has found that Gen Z have a different perspective.
 Gen Z prefer a cool product to a cool experience, and this is evident through the increasing popularity of the metaverse and NFTs.

 Growing up in a time of financial uncertainty means they like to save money and dream of owning their own home in the future.
 As we wrote in our US Youth Trends Report 2022*, 83% of 16-24s say that owning a home is important to them.

 7. Their idols are just ‘famous for being famous’

 WRONG!
 Regardless of how much pocket money or allowance individual teenagers receive from their parents, they influence a much larger amount of annual spend.
-According to a HRC Retail Advisory report, 93% of teens say they have a say over family purchasing decisions, and Fung Global estimate that over $800bn was spent on Gen Z in 2015.
-This includes money spent on food, clothing, household goods and more items that teens and children are increasingly consulted on.
+According to one report, 90% of parents say that their kids influence their purchasing decisions.
+This includes money spent on food, events and outings household goods and more items that teens and children are increasingly consulted on.
 Therefore, getting the approval of this discerning and demanding demographic is key for brands of all kinds.

 However, this doesn’t mean that Gen Zers aren’t savvy with their spending, with young people spending a considerable amount of time watching ‘finfluencers’ online (finance influencers) and being more open and honest with their friends about their spending habits.
 Make sure you check out our blog to find out how you can make the world of finance and money more accessible to Gen Z.